 That same year, Prince Fushimi Hiroyasu of Japan arrived in Gravenhurst and was photographed waving to citizens from the back of a train.

 A few decades later, the last Canadian steam train passed through Gravenhurst with hundreds of people coming to the station to see it.
 “There’s an excitement about trains,” Humphries says.

 The citizen survey is open on the town’s website until March 31.
-If enough people vote to keep the train station municipally owned, Loney says that the town will invest in some much-needed repairs, including a paint job and new windows (a new roof was recently installed after the old one started leaking).
-He estimates that the repairs will cost the town approximately $300,000 over the next five years.
+If enough people vote to keep the train station municipally owned, Loney says that the town will invest in some much-needed repairs, including a paint job and new windows, and a roof.
+He estimates that all of the necessary repairs will cost the town approximately $300,000 over the next five years.

 If the municipality sells the train station, Loney says it cannot be demolished due to its designation as a heritage site.
 It can, however, be renovated.
 The station is currently zoned for commercial use, meaning it could be used for amusement, education, financial, health, retail, tourist, care facility, veterinary, or commercial recreation purposes.

 Gordie Merton, a local Gravenhurst resident, has started an online petition to prevent the sale of the train station.
 It has received over 350 signatures.
 On the petition, Merton writes: “We believe the town should not sell our beloved and iconic train station but instead invest our tax money into this building to preserve our heritage and this iconic building so future generations can use and enjoy it.”

 Humphries sides with Merton, hopeful that the town will hold onto the station.
 “It is a really iconic building.
 It’s one of the few train stations left that has that very iconic train station look to it,” she says.
 “I think [people] see it as one of the buildings that’s been central to our history.”